tzickel/jr/readme.md

 - [ ] Resp V3 ?

 # Example
-This example uses an cooperative asynchronous syntax which is compatible with Python 2.7.
-You can call () a redis command to resolve it's reply (or not if you don't care about the result).
+This example uses an asynchronous syntax which is compatible with Python 2.7.
+You can call () on a redis command to resolve it's reply (or not if you don't care about the result).

 ```python
 from justredis import Multiplexer, utf8_bytes_as_strings